EndPointCorp/end-point-blog/2019/01/08/speech-recognition-with-tensorflow.html.md

     )
 ```

-#### Atrous 1D Convolutions layer
+##### Atrous 1D Convolutions layer

-It's also a good idea to ensure that our dilated convolutions layer behaves as in theory.
+It’s also a good idea to ensure that our dilated convolutions layer behaves as in theory.
 TensorFlow already includes an ability to specify the dilations.
 The end result though may differ wildly based on the choice of other parameters.

-Let's ensure at least that it works as intended when we choose it to work in the "causal" mode.
+Let’s ensure at least that it works as intended when we choose it to work in the “causal” mode.
 The unit test:

 ```python
 def test_causal_conv1d_works(self):